szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 ## Intro

-Welcome to the world of databases and domain modeling!
+Welcome to the world of databases and domain modelling!

 In this blog post, we will explore the power of [SQLAlchemy](https://www.sqlalchemy.org/), a popular ORM library in Python, to model our domain objects.